strindberg/rg/README.md

 First, you need to install recent enough versions of `zsh`, `perl` and `ag` (also known as "the silver searcher").
 The oldest versions that have been tested are: `zsh 5.0.8`, `perl 5.14.0` and `ag 0.32.0`.

-Next, you need to clone this repo, and then add the following lines to your `'~/.zshrc'`:
+Next, you need to clone this repo, and then add the following lines to your `'~/.zshrc'` (remember to change `'<PATH TO>'` to the path where you cloned the repo):

 ```zsh
 source <PATH TO>/rg/rgf